Hendiaome/vscode-maven-helper/README.en.md

 3. Search for "Maven Helper"
 4. Click Install

+### Prerequisites
+1. Before using this tool, ensure that Maven For Java is working properly and you have specified the Maven execution path and setting.xml path

 ### Usage
 1. Open a Maven project containing `pom.xml`
 2. The "Maven Helper" icon will appear in the left activity bar